 Hasli Hasan is currently responsible for human capital management and administration, and is Head of the CEO's Office at Fajr Capital.
 He joined Fajr Capital from Khazanah Nasional (the Government of Malaysia's strategic investment fund), where he was Special Officer to the Managing Director / Chief Executive Officer.
 Prior to that, he spent a few years in equity research and project management roles in Malaysia.
 He holds an Executive MBA from Imperial College London, a Master of Philosophy (in Engineering) from University of Cambridge, and a Bachelor of Science (in Electrical Engineering) from Purdue University.

-Manglam Jain is an Associate Director at Fajr Capital and focuses on principal investments.
+Manglam Jain is a Director at Fajr Capital and focuses on principal investments.
 He joined Fajr Capital in 2011 and has over a decade of Investment Banking experience.
 He has an MBA (Finance) from the International Management Institute, Belgium, and has completed the Chartered Financial Analyst (CFA) programme.

-Talha Tariq is an Analyst at Fajr Capital.
+Abdur-Rafay Naeem works in the Finance & Risk function at Fajr Capital.
 He joined Fajr Capital from A.F.
-Ferguson & Co. (a member firm of the PricewaterhouseCoopers (PwC) network), where he had worked as an Assistant Manager in the Assurance and Business Advisory (ABAS) group.
-He qualified as a Chartered Accountant (under The Institute of Chartered Accountants in Pakistan) and holds a Bachelors of Commerce (First Class Division) from the Karachi University, Pakistan.
+Ferguson & Co. (a member firm of the PricewaterhouseCoopers (PwC) network), where he was an Assistant Manager in the Assurance and Business Advisory (ABAS) group.
+He qualified as a Chartered Accountant (under The Institute of Chartered Accountants of Pakistan (ICAP)) and holds a Bachelors of Commerce (First Class Division) from the Karachi University, Pakistan.